official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 14 JIC Assessment, 18 September 2001, ‘UK Vulnerability to Major Terrorist Attack’.
 15 JIC Assessment, 28 November 2001, ‘Iraq after September 11 – The Terrorist Threat’.

-10

-The Report of the Iraq Inquiry53.
-The adoption on 29 November 2001 of resolution 1382 went some way towards that objective.
+53. The adoption on 29 November 2001 of resolution 1382 went some way towards that objective.
 But support for economic sanctions was eroding and whether Iraq would ever agree to re‑admit weapons inspectors and allow them to operate without obstruction was in doubt.